rafaelcunha2013/rafaelcunha2013.github.io/_projects/3_sf_mo.md

         {% include figure.html path="assets/img/projects/gridworld.jpg" title="example image" class="img-fluid rounded z-depth-1 mb-3" %}
         {% include figure.html path="assets/img/projects/corner_weights.png" title="example image" class="img-fluid rounded z-depth-1" %}
         <div class="caption mt-2">
-            In the top figure, an angent must choose the path that gives more return depending on rewards given for colect triangles or squares[1].
-In the bottom figure, a schematic representation of the algorithm that suggest how to add new policies to the set of optimum policies by solving different tasks.
+            In the top figure, an agent must choose the path that gives more return depending on rewards given for collect triangles or squares [1].
+In the bottom figure, a schematic representation of the algorithm that suggests how to add new policies to the set of optimum policies by solving different tasks.
         </div>
     </div>
 </div>

 <br>
 <h2 style="color: #00ab37;">Goal:</h2>
-Identify enpirically the connection of the size of the set of policies capable of delivery a resonable peformance when using SF and GPI with the characteristics of different multi-objective RL environments from the MO-Gymnasium library [4].
+Identify empirically the connection of the size of the set of policies capable of delivering a reasonable performance when using SF and GPI with the characteristics of different multi-objective RL environments from the MO-Gymnasium library [4].

 <br>
 <h2 style="color: #00ab37;">Preliminary work:</h2>
-[1] investigate how to do transfer learning using SF and GPI, and the work of [2] focus on the algorithm to find the set of policies to delivery the optimum solution when using SF and GPI.
+[1] investigates how to do transfer learning using SF and GPI, and the work of [2] focuses on the algorithm to find the set of policies to deliver the optimum solution when using SF and GPI.

 <br>
 <h2 style="color: #00ab37;">Tasks:</h2>
 This project can include
 <li>Understanding the theory surrounding SF and GPI</li>
-<li>Understanding how problems using SF can be interpreted as multi-opjective environments</li>
+<li>Understanding how problems using SF can be interpreted as multi-objective environments</li>
 <li>Make some numerical simulations in python solving some multi-objective environments using SF, GPI, and the set of optimal policies.</li>
-<li>Run empirical analysis on how the size of the set of optimal policies is been inpacted by some environments from the MO-Gymnasium library. </li>
+<li>Run empirical analysis on how the size of the set of optimal policies is inpacted by some environments from the MO-Gymnasium library. </li>

 The final tasks will be discussed with the supervisor.
 Please feel free to get in contact.